 With the ability to create a variety of flexible pairs and relationships, FlashCopy is suitable for many operational environments, including:

 - Testing and integration setups.
 Developers can have rapid access to a copy of production data by using a FlashCopy, against which new applications can also be tested.

 - Data backup infrastructure.
 FlashCopy enables backup of production data with minimal application outage time.

-Companies that only have a handful of applications or limited budgets may not need the power of a SAN to support disaster recovery and could instead opt for software-based solutions.
-For shops with 24/7 service requirements and a larger portfolio of applications, a SAN supporting FlashCopy enables rapid capture and utilization of production data for many ends.
+Companies that only have a handful of applications or limited budgets may not need a SAN to support disaster recovery and could instead opt for software-based solutions.
+For shops with 24/7 service requirements and a larger portfolio of applications, a SAN supporting FlashCopy enables rapid capture and utilization of production data for many user cases.

 For those running SAN, FlashCopy is a versatile solution to consider as a part of their IBM i business continuity architecture.

 However, your backups could be compromised due to missing objects or other data when you use Save While Active.
 We recommend you watch this on-demand webinar where IBM i expert Chuck Stupca explains how FlashCopy works and how it can be combined with a SAN to provide nearly instantaneous backups and create quick test environments.